kdede95/kill_the_wave/README.md

 3d game that i desinged by following instructions from a udemy unity3d course.

--- used  breadth first algorithm for enemies path finding .
+-- used  breadth first algorithm for enemies' path finding .